openhybrid/object/README.md

 SWAP
 ====
 <!-- Cribbed from http://www.element14.com/community/groups/arduino/blog/2014/12/19/part-x3-arduino-yun-extending-the-ram -->
+A swap file is a special kind of file that can be used as *virtual memory* by a computer's operating system.
+This allows the computer's operating system to push infrequently used items from RAM to the hard disk so that new items can use the newly freed space in the actual RAM.

 #### Verifying Free Memory

-Connect to Yun using ssh  (i.e. by running "ssh root@youryun.local” from terminal).
-Then run: free -m
+Connect to Yún using ssh  (i.e. by running "ssh root@youryun.local” from terminal).
+Then run `free -m`.
-This should show your current free memory.
-For examle:
+This shows your current memory memory usage in **m**egabytes, including free memory.
+For example:

 ````
              total         used         free       shared      buffers